Homebrew/legacy-homebrew/share/doc/homebrew/Common-Issues.md

 launch_msg(): Socket is not connected
 ```

-These are likely due to one of three issues:
+These are likely due to one of four issues:

 1. You are using iTerm.
 The solution is to use Terminal.app when interacting with `launchctl`.
 2. You are using a terminal multiplexer such as `tmux` or `screen`.
 You should interact with `launchctl` from a separate Terminal.app shell.